supaglue-labs/supaglue/docs/docs/tutorials/unify-objects-with-entities.md

 Let's call our "contact" Entity, `apolla_contact`, and we want three fields on it: `first_name`, `last_name`, and `address`.

-Navigate to **Configuration --> Entities** to define it in the Management Portal.
+Navigate to **Data Model --> Entities** to define it in the Management Portal.
 Enter the "Name" and "Fields" as shown below.

 <ThemedImage
 alt="entity tutorial configuration"